scrtlabs/SecretNetwork/docs/archive/contract-dev-guide.md

 # Secret Contract Dev Guide

-This repository can be used to get up and running on a local Secret Network developer testnet (secretdev) to start working with CosmWasm-based smart contracts (soon to be secret contracts).
+This repository can be used to get up and running on a local Secret Network developer testnet (secretdev) to start working with CosmWasm-based smart contracts (soon to be Secret Contracts).

 A few important notes:

-- smart contracts in this repo are a precursor to secret contracts, which enable data privacy
+- smart contracts in this repo are a precursor to Secret Contracts, which enable data privacy
 - smart contracts are written in Rust and based on CosmWasm, and the module is referred to as `compute` in the Secret Network
 - these CosmWasm-based smart contracts should be reusable and easily modified once we incorporate data privacy